mau-webb/mau-webb.github.io/resurser/da354b-ht24/6-webbapplikationer/lecture-3.md

 import json

 def read_wishes_from_file():
-    '''
-    Returns a list of wishes,  from file: "wishes.json"
+    """Returns a list of wishes, from file: "wishes.json"

 	Example result:
 	[